-Located at West Penn Hospital’s Mellon Pavilion, the Extended Hours Oncology Clinic hosts a staff capable of helping patients with all types of cancer.
+Located at West Penn Hospital’s Mellon Pavilion, the After Hours Oncology Clinic hosts a staff capable of helping patients with all types of cancer.
 The clinic is staffed by a certified registered nurse practitioner, a registered nurse, and a medical assistant.
 They are all trained in oncology and work under the direction of an oncologist.

 “Unfortunately, our patients are susceptible to the issues that bring many people to an emergency room.
 These issues (infections, pneumonia, etc.) can literally be life-threatening to our oncology patients,” said Milakovic.
 “Also, our wait time is essentially non-existent.
 Patients are seen immediately, and there is no ER copay for them.”

 Side effects from cancer treatments can significantly decrease the quality of life for patients.
 Many will visit an ER at some point during their treatment or recovery.
 In 2014, western Pennsylvania emergency rooms logged nearly 3,000 visits from cancer patients, according to David Parda, MD, Chair, Allegheny Health Network Cancer Institute.

 Cancer patients’ symptoms may include: